 Activity Description Weight Class Students' presentations on their research in Grade 20% participation progress.
-Students' peer feedback will accompany this item of evaluation as valuation as valuation.
-First paper Students present the statement of the problem that should include the diagnostic stage or the needs analysis done, the research questions that emerged from the diagnosis, the research objectives and the justification. (maximum 10 pages doubled spaced).
-A two-page preliminary draft of the research Grade 25 % Due date: March 13th Second Paper methodology should be inception of the intervention plan.
-Paper on piloting of the intervention: critical reflection should show connections clearly between instruments choice, research questions, methodology and theoretical tenets.
+Students' peer feedback will accompany this item of evaluation as v participation.
+First paper Students present the state should include the diagnos analysis done, the research from the diagnosis, the res justification (maximum 10 two-page preliminary draft methodology should be inc Grade 25 % Due date: March 12th Second Paper Students with an intervention plan Paper on piloting of the intervention: critical reflection should show connections clearly between instruments choice, research questions, methodology and theoretical tenets.
 Students without an intervention plan Paper on the piloting of the main instrument for data collection.
 It must include a description and analysis of the design, implications and piloting.
-Grade 25% April 24th Research design Students submit the final version of the methodology chapter in which they explain the research approach, the type of study, the setting, the participants, the researchers' role, the ethical issues and the instruments for data collection.
-Grade 30% Due date: June 5th
+Grade 25% April 23rd Research design Students submit the final w methodology chapter in w research approach, the typ the participants, the resea issues and the instruments Grade 30% Due date: June 4 th